-Any standards and interpretations that have been issued but are not yet effective, and that are available for early application, have not been applied to the Company in these consolidated financial statements.
-The impact of these standards and interpretations on the Company is still to be assessed.
+Any standards and interpretations that have been issued but are not yet effective, and that are available for early application, have not been applied to the Company in these condensed consolidated financial statements.
+Application of the majority of these standards and interpretations is not expected to have a material effect on the condensed consolidated financial statements in the future.